Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Analysis

 \subsection{Frequent-word overlap explains downstream performance transfer}

 \newlength\commonfigheight \commonfigheight{0.25\textheight}

 Reducing loss for frequent words is key to achieving a lower global cross-entropy loss.
 But does this effect carry over to downstream task accuracy?
 Although a strong link between lower loss and better downstream performance has been studied \cite{huang2025overtokenizedtransformervocabularygenerally, kim2025perilnrevisitinglayernormalization}, its rationale has not been investigated.
 To shed light on this phenomenon, we analyze the overlap of frequent words between the pre-training data and evaluation benchmarks and demonstrate that scaling the vocabulary size reduces cross-entropy loss during pre-training and on downstream tasks.
 Figure \ref{fig:4a} shows that the $2,500$ most common words in FineWeb-Edu \cite{penedo2024finewebdatasetsdecantingweb} account for roughly $76$-$78$\% of all tokens in ARC \cite{clark2018thinksolvedquestionanswering}, HellaSwag \cite{zellers2019hellaswagmachinereallyfinish}, and SciQ \cite{sciq} and about $72$\% in the PIQA \cite{bisk2019piqareasoningphysicalcommonsense} and CC‑Main‑$2023‑40$ dump \cite{huang2024compressionrepresentsintelligencelinearly}.
 Because lower cross‑entropy loss on this CC subset correlates closely with stronger reasoning benchmark scores \cite{huang2024compressionrepresentsintelligencelinearly}, reducing the frequent words loss and driving down global cross-entropy will improve accuracy across downstream tasks.
 Consistent with that expectation, figure \ref{fig:4b} shows that increasing the vocabulary size from $24\mathrm{K}$ to $196\mathrm{K}$ lowers the average per-word loss on the frequent $2,500$ FineWeb-Edu words by about $0.11$ nats, translating into a roughly $0.07$ nats drop in global cross-entropy loss on the CC dataset.
-Figure \ref{fig:4c} then confirms that this larger vocabulary also improves average downstream task accuracy of the language model from $54.5$ to $57$.
+Figure \ref{fig:4c} further confirms that a larger vocabulary also improves average downstream task accuracy of the language model across datasets and model scales.
 The key insight from this observation is that frequent words highly overlap between the typical training dataset and the downstream benchmark, so the cross‑entropy reduction achieved by enlarging the vocabulary size during pre‑training naturally translates into better downstream performance.